ayushservian/helper-scripts/ubipark/README.md

 # ubipark.ps1

-This powershell script can be used to book or cancel a parking spot for a given `$Date`
+This powershell script can be used to book or cancel a parking spot for a given date

 ## Initialisation: Create ubiparkCreds.json file
 Run the `. .\ubipark.ps1 Init` script to run Init function that gets the values one by one and creates the file